-Attraction isn’t something that is always guaranteed to be there.
+Attraction isn’t guaranteed to be there forever.

 It doesn’t mean that there is something wrong with you.

 He was attracted to something about you, whether it was your eyes, jawline, physique, etc., or a facet of your persona.